Life Insurance After Heart Tests: What Insurers Look For and How to Qualify

 Here’s what underwriters focus on for each major heart test:

-An electrocardiogram records the heart’s electrical activity and helps detect arrhythmias, previous heart attacks, and cardiac abnormalities like heart blocks.
+An electrocardiogram (ECG) records the heart’s electrical activity, helping to detect arrhythmias, previous heart attacks, and cardiac abnormalities, such as heart blocks.

 Key Underwriting Factors: